Why Am I Getting Multiple Toll Bills?

 WHO IS THE CENTRAL TEXAS REGIONAL MOBILITY AUTHORITY?

-The Mobility Authority operates, maintains and collects tolls on 183A, 290 Toll, the MoPac Express Lane and the 71 Toll Lane.
+The Mobility Authority operates, maintains and collects tolls on 183A, 290 Toll, the MoPac Express Lane, the 71 Toll Lane, 45SW Toll and 183 Toll.

 WHO IS COFIROUTE?